FM-DP1 M Channel - From Steven B. (United Kingdom) CLICK HERE

 FM-DP1 - Hello Jim, Received the preamp yesterday.
 Been trying it out today.
 Wonderful tone and made to last.
 Sounded great through my super reverb clone and very good through my 30 watt solid state.
 The preamp was packed extremely well, Thanks again Jim God Bless.
 Doug F.(New York)

-For more reviews please check out our Customer Reviews page.
+For more reviews please check our Customers Reviews page.